Rank inequalities for the Heegaard Floer homology of branched covers: Proof of the main theorem

 We note next that the definition of pullback $\SpinC$ structures behaves well with respect to the association of $\SpinC$ structures to intersection points in Heegaard diagrams.
 Fix $\HD=(\Sigma_g,\alphas,\betas,z,w)$ a doubly-pointed Heegaard diagram for a nullhomologous knot $K$ in $Y$ and let $\wt{\HD}=(\wt{\Sigma},\wt{\alphas},\wt{\betas},\wt{z},\wt{w})$ be a branched double cover of $\HD$, which is a doubly-pointed Heegaard diagram for $(\Sigma(Y,K),\wt{K})$.
 Recall that Ozsv\'ath-Szab\'o~\cite{OS04:HolomorphicDisks} gave an association $\spinc_z\co \TT_\alpha \cap \TT_\beta \to \SpinC(Y)$.
 For $x \in \TT_\alpha \cap \TT_\beta$, we will sometimes write $\wt{x}$ for the intersection point $\pi^{-1}(x)$ in $\TT_{\wt{\alpha}} \cap \TT_{\wt{\beta}}$. \begin{lemma} Let $K$ be a nullhomologous knot in $Y$.
 Then for $x \in \TT_\alpha \cap \TT_\beta$, we have $\pi^*(\spinc_z(x)) = \spinc_{\wt{z}}(\pi^{-1}(x))$. \end{lemma} \begin{proof} Choose a Morse function $f$ on $(Y,K)$ compatible with the doubly-pointed Heegaard diagram $(\Sigma, \alphas, \betas, z, w)$.
 Represent $\spinc_z(x)|_{Y\setminus \nbd(K)}$ by a non-vanishing vector field by modifying $\nabla f$ on $Y \setminus\nbd(K)$ in a neighborhood of the trajectories of $\nabla f$ through $x$.
 Consider $\pi^* f=f\circ\pi$ and the induced homology class of vector field on $\Sigma(Y,K) \setminus \nbd(\widetilde{K})$.
 This class is precisely the $\SpinC$ structure on $\Sigma(Y,K) \setminus \nbd(\widetilde{K})$ corresponding to $\tilde{x}$.
 Now, define a $\SpinC$ structure on $\Sigma(Y,K)$ by extending over $\Sigma(Y,K) \setminus \nbd(\widetilde{K})$.
 As discussed in Definition~\ref{def:pullback-spinc}, the extension is unique because $K$ is nullhomologous.
 Hence, this $\SpinC$ structure is exactly $\spinc_{\wt{z}}(\pi^{-1}(x))$.
 However, this $\SpinC$-structure is also $\pi^*(\spinc_z(x))$ as constructed in Definition~\ref{def:pullback-spinc}. \end{proof}

-\begin{remark} By Lemma~\ref{lem:pullback-spinc-intersections}, if we change the intersection point for $Y$ without changing the corresponding $\SpinC$ structure on $Y$, then the lifted elements represent the same $\SpinC$ structure on $\Sigma(Y,K)$.
+\begin{remark} By Lemma~\ref{lem:pullback-spinc-intersections}, if we change the intersection point $x$ for $Y$ without changing the corresponding $\SpinC$ structure on $Y$, then the lifted elements represent the same $\SpinC$ structure on $\Sigma(Y,K)$.
 Another way to see this is as follows.
 Given a Whitney disk $u \in \pi_2(x,y)$ in $Sym^g(\Sigma \setminus \{z\})$, this naturally induces a Whitney disk $\wt{u} \in \pi_2(\wt{x}, \wt{y})$ in $Sym^{\wt{g}}(\wt{\Sigma} \setminus \{\wt{z}\})$ by $\widetilde{u}(q) = \pi^{-1}(u(q))$. \end{remark}

-The alternative description of pullback $\SpinC$ structures described in the proof of Lemma~\ref{lem:pullback-spinc-intersections} is also a useful viewpoint for studying the connection between $\SpinC$ structures and cohomology classes. \begin{lemma} The pullback $\SpinC$ structure satisfies
+The alternative description of pullback $\SpinC$ structures described in the proof of Lemma~\ref{lem:pullback-spinc-intersections} is also a useful viewpoint for studying the connection between $\SpinC$ structures and cohomology classes. \begin{lemma} For $K\subset Y$ a nullhomologous knot, the pullback $\SpinC$ structure satisfies

 for any $\spinc\in\SpinC(Y)$ and $a\in H^2(Y)$. \end{lemma} \begin{proof} \eqref{pullback:conjugate} Recall that if $v$ is a non-vanishing vector field corresponding to a $\SpinC$ structure $\spinc$, then $-v$ corresponds to $\overline{\spinc}$.
 So, the claim follows easily from Definition~\ref{def:pullback-spinc}, since if $v$ corresponds to $\spinc$ on $Y$, then $v |_{Y \setminus \nbd(K)}$ corresponds to $\spinc |_{Y \setminus \nbd(K)}$ on $Y \setminus \nbd(K)$, and $\pi^*v |_{\Sigma(Y,K) \setminus \nbd(\wt{K})}$ corresponds to $\pi^* \spinc |_{\Sigma(Y,K) \setminus \nbd(\wt{K})}$.